uvalib/emma/lib/doc/workflow.md

 ## Maintenance Notes

-The code from the `UploadWorkflow` section is derived from the the code in `UploadWorkflowGrouped` and then the lines for the enclosing states are commented out so that only the basic states are rendered.
+The code from the `UploadWorkflow` section is derived from the code in `UploadWorkflowGrouped` and then the lines for the enclosing states are commented out so that only the basic states are rendered.